Environmental guidance for your business in Northern Ireland & Scotland

 Although this does not apply in Northern Ireland the stripping and removal of topsoil may be subject to other controls.
 Consult the Planning Service for more information.

-Northern Ireland: DOE Planning
+Northern Ireland: Planning portal

 The Department of the Environment in Northern Ireland and the Roads Authority in Scotland have the power to serve you with a notice that requires you to take action to prevent soil from that land being washed onto any roads next to your site.